CherylFogerty/Budget-Tracker/README.md

-# Budget-Tracker
-AS AN avid traveler
+As an avid traveler
-I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling Acceptance Criteria
+I want to be able to track my withdrawals and deposits with or without a data/internet connection so that my account balance is accurate when I am traveling.

-GIVEN a budget tracker without an internet connection WHEN the user inputs an expense or deposit
-THEN they will receive a notification that they have added an expense or deposit WHEN the user reestablishes an internet connection THEN the deposits or expenses added while they were offline are added
+Given a budget tracker without an internet connection the user inputs an expense or deposit, they will then receive a notification they have added a transaction once the user restablishes an internet connection.